Your Emotional Health

 The first step in asking for help is to figure out that you need help.
 The next step is to figure out what you need help with (problems at home or with your relationship?
 Feelings that seem out of control?— and then to figure out who you might ask for help.

 Your friends can be a huge source of support for you, and vice versa.
 But there is a fine line between supporting your friends and trying to fix their problems.

 Be careful not to try to fix your friends problems—know the limits of what you can do and when they should talk to someone else.
 For serious issues, you can talk to trained staff at crisis hotlines.
 You can call a hotline for yourself when you need help.
 You can also call a hotline when you think a friend is having trouble and you aren’t sure what you can do to help.

-Or if you’d like to talk to a mental health professional, check out this list of mental health providers in Washington.
-Select the area where you live to see mental health providers in your community.
-If you don’t have health insurance, use our online Benefit Finder or call our hotline 1-800-322-2588 to find out how you can get covered.
+Or if you’d like to talk to a mental health professional, search using your zip code on our Resource Finder.
+If you don’t have health insurance, use our online Benefit Finder or call our hotline at 1-800-322-2588 to find out how you can get covered.